mpeterson2/Mastermind/README.md

 ### Command Line App

-You can run it as a Dart application by running the file `bin/mastermind.dart`, and including your code separated by spaces afterwords.
+You can run it as a Dart application by running `dart bin/mastermind.dart`, and including your code separated by spaces afterwords.

 Here's an example with the code `0, 0, 1, 2`: